 The University will take appropriate remedial measures to sanction the offender, mitigate against the potential for recurrence, and discipline any member of the University community who may have failed to comply with this policy, or may have failed to stop activities in violation of this policy when he or she had the authority to do so.

 Failure to carry out the responsibilities established by this policy will give rise to disciplinary action, up to and including separation from the University.

 VII.
-HYPERLINK
+HYPERLINKS

-www.howard.edu/policy
+Policy Office (https://secretary.howard.edu/policy-office)

 Related Policies: